Frigcal — Personal Calendar GUI; No Login Required

 Welcome to the products page for Frigcal, a calendar that's personal, private, and portable.
 Frigcal is a GUI program coded in Python/Tk, which stores your calendar entries in portable ICS files that work across platforms and programs.
 With Frigcal, your calendar data is your business, not something to be scanned and monetized by nosy companies.
 For a quick tour of Frigcal's features, see its User Guide's Introducing Frigcal, its PC screenshots, and its Android how-to.

-New: Frigcal's source-code package below (only) was updated in May-2022, to patch an import statement in the embedded pytz library broken by a change in Python 3.10.
-The fix is crucial on Android, which runs only source code.
+New: Frigcal's source-code package (only) was updated in May-2022, to patch an import in the embedded pytz library broken by a change in Python 3.10.

 Download

-Frigcal runs on macOS (f.k.a.
-Mac OS X), Windows, Linux, and Android.
-It's available as a platform-specific macOS app, Windows exe (both 64- and 32-bit), and Linux executable, plus a complete source-code package that runs on all four platforms.
-Click the download link below to fetch the package you wish to use.
-The app, exes, and executable may be easier to install and run, but source code can be studied, is required on Android today, and nullifies issues covered by the next section's pointers.
+Frigcal 2.0 runs on macOS, Windows, Linux, and Android.
+It's available as a platform-specific macOS app (Intel native), Windows exe (both 64- and 32-bit), and Linux executable, plus a portable and complete source-code package that runs on all four platforms but requires minor patches on Android per ahead.

 macOS app Download Frigcal.app.zip